Senta: History

 During the 18th and 19th centuries, Hungarians, Slovaks, Germans, and Jews settled in the town.
 In 1848–1849 revolution, the town was alternately controlled by the forces of the Kingdom of Hungary and forces of the Serbian Vojvodina.
 From 1849 to 1860, it was part of the Voivodeship of Serbia and Banat of Temeschwar, a separate Austrian crown land.
 After abolishment of the voivodeship in 1860, Senta was again included into Bács-Bodrog County.
 In 1910, the population of the town numbered 29,666 inhabitants of whom 27,221 (91.8%) spoke Hungarian, 2,020 (6.8%) spoke Serbian, and 425 (1.4%) spoke other languages.

 Serbs started to settle in the town in larger number again after the First World War, when Senta became part of the Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia) in 1918.
 From 1918 to 1922, the town was part of Novi Sad County, from 1922 to 1929 part of Belgrade Oblast, and from 1929 to 1941 part of Danube Banovina.
 From 1941 to 1944, Senta was occupied by the Axis troops and was attached to Horthy's Hungary.
 After the war, in 1944, Senta became part of the Autonomous Province of Vojvodina within new socialist Yugoslavia.
 From 1945 Vojvodina was part of the People's Republic of Serbia within Yugoslavia.

+Architecture

+Senta's architectural heritage includes several buildings protected as cultural monuments of great importance, mostly from the early 20th century: